helix-editor/helix/book/src/configuration.md

 You may also specify a file to use for configuration with the `-c` or `--config` CLI argument: `hx -c path/to/custom-config.toml`.

-Finally, you can have a `config.toml` local to a project by it under a `.helix` directory in your repository.
+Finally, you can have a `config.toml` local to a project by putting it under a `.helix` directory in your repository.
 Its settings will be merged with the configuration directory `config.toml` and the built-in configuration, if you have enabled the feature under `[editor.security]` in your global configuration.